QTM3x/Quantum-Internet/2. The Transport Layer/Transportlayer.md

 * Flow Control-->  Sender and receiver should decide before transmitting the amount of data each can handle in their buffer memory.
 Transport layer should be able to figure out ideal transmission layer.

-##  DIFFICULTIES, CHALLENGES need for different protocol from Classical internet for the Quantum internet.
+##  Difficulties, Challenges and need for different protocol from classical internet for the Quantum internet.

 The following challenges call for the need to have seperate protocols for our quantum network